On-line Te Reo Māori Dictionary

 Established possession - nāku, nōku...

-Na Niko taua waka whero.
+Na Manu taua waka whero.

-That red car belongs to Niko.
+That red car belongs to Manu.

 Established possession - nāku, nōku...